meloods/veh_type_pred/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    |
+    |── env.yml            <- The requirements file for reproducing the conda environment, e.g.
+    │                         generated with `conda env export > env.yml`.
+    |                         Use this to create conda env with `conda env create -n myenv -f env.yml`
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.